-Shourya Singh Gupta from India worked exclusively on porting kipi-plugins to Qt5, factorizing lots of duplicate code everywhere, optimizing the implementations, performing tests, and reviving old plugins which have not had maintainers for a very long time.
+Shourya Singh Gupta from India worked exclusively on porting on export tools to Qt5, factorizing lots of duplicate code everywhere, optimizing the implementations, performing tests, and reviving old plugins which have not had maintainers for a very long time.
 He helped to quickly have a suitable code working with Qt5.
 This allowed the team to drop the last Qt4 dependencies.
 In a parallel, Maik Qualmann has ported all Kipi tool to pure Qt5 in the way to drop the use of KIO API to talk with remote web services.
 This will make Kipi tool suitable on non-Linux desktop as KIO require a lot of run-time dependencies which make digiKam unsuitable or unstable.

 Another important part on which the team is working for the next 5.0.0 is MySQL/MariaDB interface.